Drug-seeking behaviors are common for bored Psychopaths, Somatic Narcissists, and Narcopaths.

-Look for elderly who run to the doctor for every little illness, suspected medical condition, allergy, or pain.
+Look for the elderly who run to the doctor for every little illness, suspected medical condition, allergy, or pain.

-They are typically engaging in both attention-seeking as well as drug seeking behaviors on most doctor, dentist, or even dermatology appointments covertly and in the most socially unnoticeable or innocuous of ways.
+They are typically engaging in both attention-seeking as well as drug-seeking behaviors on most doctor, dentist, or even dermatology appointments covertly and in the most socially unnoticeable or innocuous of ways.

-Look at parents who over medicate themselves regularly to encourage their children to learn the same tricks of the trade.
+Look at parents who over-medicate themselves regularly to encourage their children to learn the same tricks of the trade.

-Moms who compulsively run to pediatricians complaining about their children’s behavior at home, school, and daycare who smear campaigns against their own children in order to procure mind-numbing and behavior or mood altering drugs for the child oftentimes steal meds themselves or buy similar drugs on the black market to simultaneously self-medicate.
+Moms who compulsively run to pediatricians complaining about their children’s behavior at home, school, and daycare who smear campaigns against their own children in order to procure mind-numbing and behavior or mood-altering drugs for the child oftentimes steal meds themselves or buy similar drugs on the black market to simultaneously self-medicate.

 Not sure if your suspected Psychopath mom or even a Narcissistic Sociopath father are using drugs of the prescription or illegal drug variety in a problematic or abusive way?

-Consider the following information list of drug seeking behaviors any smart nurse, doctor, or healthcare provider should be on the look out for in patients — especially those whose life history shows a clear pattern of having abused drugs or alcohol or having historically been prone to violent rage.
+Consider the following information list of drug-seeking behaviors any smart nurse, doctor, or healthcare provider should be on the lookout for in patients — especially those whose life history shows a clear pattern of having abused drugs or alcohol or having historically been prone to violent rage.

 Insurance companies should be alerted to anyone who is suspected of having a drug addiction or intermittent proclivities for drug or alcohol binging issues.
 So should neighbors, family members, and employers.